Mr. O'Connell's Technology Home Page

 • Using the same concept, create new _over versions of all of your buttons

-• Once you have these buttons completed, you're ready to move to Part Three.
+• Once you have these buttons completed, you're ready to move to Part Four.

 Part Four: Creating "down" versions of the same buttons